How to Start Your Own LLC in Arkansas - Complete Guide

 Manager-Managed LLC

-If no management structure is specified in the Certificate of Organization, Arkansas defaults the LLC to member-managed.
+In case no management structure has been stated in the Certification of Organization, Arkansas converts the LLC to member-managed.

-To officially form your LLC, file a Certificate of Organization with the Arkansas Secretary of State.
+Registered in Arkansas, any form of LLC requires a Certificate of Organization which is filed with the Arkansas Secretary of State.

 Information Required